Divyansnh/Divyansnh/README.md

 - Automation using Flask and Azure
 - Database management with SQL & PostgreSQL
 - Distributed ML with Apache Spark
-- Big Data Analytics and Visualization
+- Big Data Analytics and Visualisation

 💡 I'm passionate about building robust backends, enhancing system efficiency, and developing user-focused applications.